 After radiation therapy

 The different types of radiation therapy don’t kill all of the cells in the prostate gland, so they’re not expected to cause the PSA to drop to an undetectable level.
 The remaining normal prostate cells will still make some PSA.

-The pattern of the drop in PSA is also different from after surgery.
-PSA levels after radiation tend to drop gradually, and may not reach their lowest level until 2 years or more after treatment.
+The pattern of the drop in PSA after radiation therapy is also different from after surgery.
+PSA levels after radiation tend to drop gradually, and might not reach their lowest level until 2 years or more after treatment.

 Doctors tend to follow the PSA levels every few months to look for trends.
-A one-time, small rise in PSA might be a cause for closer monitoring, but it might not mean that the cancer has returned, as PSA levels can fluctuate slightly from time to time.
+A one-time, small rise in PSA might be a cause for closer monitoring, but it might not mean that the cancer is still there (or has returned), as PSA levels can fluctuate slightly from time to time.
 However, a PSA that is rising on consecutive tests after treatment might indicate that cancer is still there.
 Some medical groups have proposed that if the PSA rises more than 2 ng/mL above the lowest level it reached, further treatment should be considered, but some doctors might advise tests to look for cancer in the body even if the PSA has not yet risen this much.

 There is also a phenomenon called a PSA bounce that sometimes happens after brachytherapy.
 The PSA rises slightly for a short time within the first couple of years after treatment, but then goes back down.
 Doctors aren’t sure why this happens, but it doesn’t seem to affect a man’s prognosis.

 When treatments such as hormone therapy, chemotherapy, or vaccine therapy are used for more advanced prostate cancer, the PSA level can help show how well the treatment is working or when it might be time to try a different treatment.